 In December 2019, the Company completed a public offering pursuant to which the Company issued (i) 531,173 shares of its common stock, (ii) warrants (the "December 2019 Common Warrants") to purchase up to 4,139,477 shares of common stock, and (iii) pre-funded warrants to purchase up to 3,608,304 shares of common stock, at a combined purchase price of \$1.226 per share and associated common warrant and \$1.225 per pre-funded warrant and associated common warrant, for an aggregate purchase price of approximately \$5.1 million.
 The Company issued (a) to each purchaser of shares in the offering a common warrant to purchase a number of shares purchased by such purchaser in the offering, and (b) to each purchaser of pre-funded warrants in the offering a common warrant to purchase a number of shares of common stock equal to the number of pre-funded warrant shares underlying the pre-funded warrants purchased by such purchaser in the offering.
 In connection with the offering, the Company issued to designees of Wainwright, the placement agent for the offering, warrants (the "December 2019 Placement Agent Warrants") to purchase an aggregate of 203,915 shares of common stock.
-The December 2019 Placement Agent Warrants have an exercise price of \$1.5325 per share, are immediately exercisable and expire in December 2024.
+The December 2019 Placement Agent Warrants have an exercise price of \$1.325 per share, are immediately exercisable and expire in December 2024.
 Fees paid in conjunction with the deal, which included placement agent commissions, management fees, legal costs, and other offering expenses, amount to approximately \$0.7 million in the aggregate and were recorded as a reduction to additional paid-in capital, resulting in net proceeds of approximately \$4.4 million.
-As of March 25, 2020, prior to the March 2020 warrant inducement described below, 78,304 common warrants and all 3,608,304 pre-funded warrants had been exercised.
+As of September 30, 2020, 61,173 December 2019 Common Warrants remain outstanding under the December 2019 Financing.